MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 **Cause:**

-The gMSA configured for this domain controller or AD FS server doesn't have permissions to the performance counter's registry keys.
+The gMSA configured for this domain controller or AD FS / AD CS server doesn't have permissions to the performance counter's registry keys.

 **Resolution:**